What is acupuncture? What is this strange Chinese therapy that uses tiny pins and is the centre of so much attention?

 As it’s the theory of Chinese Medicine that decides the treatment, where you have pain may or may not be where the needle goes.

 Most of the acupuncture points normally used lie on acupuncture meridians.
 Some acupuncture points do not lie on meridians and are important because of their effect near the acupuncture point.

 Many acupuncture points influence how your body and its energy functions, in addition to any effect they have locally.
 For example, there are what are called ‘command’ or ‘five shu’ points, ‘front-mu‘ points, ‘source’ points, ‘He-sea’ points and so on.

-These points may be some distance from where you have pain: indeed they might be the other end of your body!
+These points may be some distance from where you have pain.
+Indeed, they might be at the other end of your body!